INSIDE: The Best Garment Fitting Classes

 This is a great introduction to pattern fitting video series.
 It has 10 Units that discuss different elements of fitting.
 If you purchase the class it includes a Vogue sloper pattern which will help you create a template for fitting all other patterns.
 This is really the best way to learn garment fitting.

-If you are a member of Craftsy Unlimited, you will need to purchase the pattern separately.
+If you are a Bluprint membership, you will need to purchase the pattern separately.

 This class works best when you have someone who can help with measurements.
 After you have your correct measurements, you should be able to do the adjustments.